crimsonclyde/CrimsonCore/README.md

 ### Conclusion:
-How knows, maybe someday I find the fuel for the chainsaw in another game.
+Who knows, maybe someday I find the fuel for the chainsaw in another game.

 ### Ressources:
 The libraries used in this project are not written nor owned by myself.
 Rights and Kudos goes all to the people who made this work.
 If an Author is missing, and you are the one, or know the Author please drop me a email.